Q-Learning in Regularized Mean-field Games: Mean-Field Games

 \section{Mean-Field Games}

 A discrete-time mean-field game is specified by

 where $\sX$ is the finite state space and $\sA$ is the finite action space.
-The components $p : \sX \times \sA \times \P(\sX) \to \P(\sX)$ and $r: \sX \times \sA \times \P(\sX) \rightarrow [0,\infty)$ are the transition probability and the one-stage reward function, respectively.
+The components $p : \sX \times \sA \times \Pnew(\sX) \to \Pnew(\sX)$ and $r: \sX \times \sA \times \Pnew(\sX) \rightarrow [0,\infty)$ are the transition probability and the one-stage reward function, respectively.
 Therefore, given current state $x(t)$, action $a(t)$, and state-measure $\mu$, the reward $r(x(t),a(t),\mu)$ is received immediately, and the next state $x(t+1)$ evolves to a new state probabilistically according to the following distribution:

 To complete the description of the model dynamics, we should also specify how the agent selects its action.
-To that end, a policy $\pi$ is a conditional distribution on $\sA$ given $\sX$; that is, $\pi: \sX \rightarrow \P(\sA)$.
+To that end, a policy $\pi$ is a conditional distribution on $\sA$ given $\sX$; that is, $\pi: \sX \rightarrow \Pnew(\sA)$.
 Let $\Pi$ denote the set of all policies.

-In mean-field games, a state-measure $\mu \in \P(\sX)$ represents the collective behavior of the other agents\footnote{In classical mean-field game literature, the exogenous behaviour of the other agents is in general modeled by a state measure-flow $\{\mu_t\}$, $\mu_t \in \P(\sX)$ for all $t$, which means that total population behaviour is non-stationary.
+In mean-field games, a state-measure $\mu \in \Pnew(\sX)$ represents the collective behavior of the other agents\footnote{In classical mean-field game literature, the exogenous behaviour of the other agents is in general modeled by a state measure-flow $\{\mu_t\}$, $\mu_t \in \Pnew(\sX)$ for all $t$, which means that total population behaviour is non-stationary.
 In this paper, we only consider the stationary case; that is, $\mu_t = \mu$ for all $t$.
 Establishing a learning algorithm for the non-stationary case is more challenging.}; that is, $\mu$ can be considered as the infinite population limit of the empirical distribution of the states of other agents.
-Given $\mu$ and a policy $\pi$, the states and actions are evolved as follows: